NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

 This page documents the various flags in XLA and JAX to improve performance for LLMs on GPUs.
 The XLA flags are defined with their default values in [xla/debug_options_flags.cc](https://github.com/openxla/xla/blob/main/xla/debug_options_flags.cc)

-The flags can be set via the environment variable "XLA_FLAGS = --xla-my-favorite-flag=true" on command line or your script.
+The flags can be set via the environment variable `XLA_FLAGS="--xla-flag1=true --xla-flag2=false"` on command line or your script.

 ## Flags to manage memory used in JAX/XLA

-- XLA_PYTHON_CLIENT_MEM_FRACTION is a XLA flag that allocates a fraction of GPU memory for JAX/XLA.
+- XLA_PYTHON_CLIENT_MEM_FRACTION is a XLA environment variable that allocates a fraction of GPU memory for JAX/XLA.
 --  Ideally, should be 1, but in practice less because some memory is used by NVIDIA Libraries, and the JAX framework.
 --  We typically set it to 0.9 or 0.8.
 At 0.9, XLA gets 90% of GPU memory.